markiskorova/Machine-Learning-NLP-Predict-Author/README.md

-Machine Learning Project
+Machine Learning Project<br />
-Natural Language Processing
+Natural Language Processing <br />
-Use Text-Vectorization to Analyze Classic Novels Predict the Author of a Phrase
+Use Text-Vectorization to Analyze Classic Novels<br />
+Predict the Author of a Phrase<br />